 by anthony on 12/27/12 at 2:59 pm

-It’s time to wave goodbye to 2012 and welcome 2013.
-Before we usher in the new year, I’d like to share with you the most popular articles of the year based on pageviews.
+It’s time to say goodbye to 2012 and welcome 2013.
+Before we usher in new year, I’d like to share with you the most popular articles of the year based on pageviews.
 Next year I plan on writing even more articles and making them better than ever.
 If you’d like to contribute an article, I invite you to do so.
 Here are the top 5 UX articles of 2012 each with a short commentary of my thoughts.
 Enjoy!

 This article was hugely popular.
 And rightly so, because labeling links is so fundamentally important for a good user interface.
 Saying “click here” communicates to the user from the designer’s perspective, not the user’s.
 As the designer you want them to click “there”, but what the user is trying to do is carry out a specific task.
 A task-related action makes a far better link label than “click here”.
 I hope we see less and less of this malpractice in 2013.

 Signing up for a website is a bigger investment for users than you’d think.
 When users sign up, they are giving out their personal information to access a website.
 In order for users to do this, they have to trust you and feel that your website offers value.
 This article illustrates all the psychological barriers that holds users at bay from signing up.
 Get users to invest in you by showing them that you’ll protect their information, won’t spam them and won’t ask for unnecessary information upfront.
 Most sign up forms don’t make the effort to build up the user’s trust.
 Simply asking users to sign up is not enough.

 The science behind this article was interesting.
 Most users don’t like to wait.
 But waiting is much more tolerable if users feel that an application is progressively loading faster.
 The way your progress bar moves and animates does make a difference to the human eye.
 By using the techniques presented in this article you won’t make your application load any faster, but you’ll give users the cognitive perception that your application loads faster than it does.